HeavyHorst/haproxy-confd/README.md

 http://foo.com:8080

 will also forward to the correct backend.
-For tcp services you always have to set the host_port, because of the missing header data.
+For tcp services you always have to set the host_port, because of the missing header fields.